Conditional Selective Inference for the Selected Groups in Panel Data: Extensions

 \subsection{The GMM framework}

-We next consider the post-selection inference for the GMM estimation of the linear panel structure model \eqref{eq:1}, where some regressors are lagged dependent variables or endogenous, i.e., $\mbE(\bx_{it}u_{it})\neq0$, for $t=1,\cdots,T$.
-To eliminate the individual effects $\mu_i$, we use the first-differenced system:
+We now extend the post-selection inference framework to the generalized method of moments (GMM) estimation of the linear panel structure model in \eqref{eq:1}, where some regressors are lagged dependent variables or endogenous, such that $\mbE(\bx_{it} u_{it}) \neq {\bf0}$ for $t = 1, \dots, T$.
+To eliminate the individual effects $\eta_i$, we consider the first-differenced system: